My hybrid Synthesizeranalog modules and CV and DSP from the Computer (Max/MSP)

-The approach approach is, of course, to emulate existing modules as much as possible 1 to 1.
+The approach is, of course, to emulate existing modules as much as possible one to one.
 Interesting and instructive were experiments with my Shift-Register-Randomizer Max-Patch, based on the Wiard Noisering module.
-Random is, in my opinion, far more multifaceted when daone by the computer.
+Random is, in my opinion, far more multifaceted when done by the computer.
 The hardware modules operate usually at a built in 8-bit width, i.e., they only have 256 steps.
 For Max programmers, this might be rather unsatisfactory.
 More about the implementation in Max can be seen on the right side.

 This is a Low-Frequency Trapezoid Generator - unmodulated in the left window, ring-modulated in the middle window and with the same sine added from the LFO in the right window.